oracle-livelabs/apex/ai-interactive-report-lab2/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 ## Summary

-You used AI search to filter and sort the replenishment report with natural language, compared it with standard row search, and refined the generated chips manually.
-The report interprets business intent and translates it into Interactive Report actions.
+You used Search with AI to filter and sort the replenishment report with natural language, compared it with standard row search, and refined the generated chips manually.
+Every configuration the AI applied was surfaced as a visible chip, making the result transparent, reviewable, and easy to adjust.

 ## Acknowledgements